bcmi/Video-Harmonization-Dataset-HYouTube/CO2Net/README.md

 We use a two-step training step, which means we firstly train backbone on HYoutube and then fix backbone and train refinement module.
 We provide code for two backbone: [iSSAM](https://openaccess.thecvf.com/content/WACV2021/papers/Sofiiuk_Foreground-Aware_Semantic_Representations_for_Image_Harmonization_WACV_2021_paper.pdf) [WACV2021] and [RainNet](https://openaccess.thecvf.com/content/CVPR2021/papers/Ling_Region-Aware_Adaptive_Instance_Normalization_for_Image_Harmonization_CVPR_2021_paper.pdf)[CVPR2021].
 You can follow the same path of their repo to train backbone model ([iSSAM](https://github.com/saic-vul/image_harmonization) and [RainNet](https://github.com/junleen/RainNet)).
 We release iSSAM backbone here.

-For stage 2, refinement module training, you can directly train by
+For stage 2: Refinement module training, you can directly train by
 ```bash
 python3  scripts/my_train.py --gpu=1 --dataset_path <Your path to HYouTube> --train_list ./train_list.txt --val_list ./test_frames.txt --backbone <Your backbone model> --backbone_type <Your backbone type, we provide 'issam' and 'rain' here> --previous_num 8 --future_num 8 --use_feature --normalize_inside --exp_name <exp name>
 ```

-But since we adopt two stage traing strategy, we highly recommand your to calculate and store the result of Lut like
+But since we adopt two stage training strategy, we highly recommand you to calculate and store the result of LUT firstly using
 ```bash
 python3  scripts/evaluate_model.py --gpu=0 --dataset_path <Your path to HYouTube> --val_list ./all_frames.txt --backbone <Your backbone model> --previous_num 8 --future_num 8 --write_lut_output <directory to store lut output> --write_lut_map <directory to store lut map>
 ```